-Hospital Inpatients and residents in residential settings Number of isolation days required COVID-19 Clinical requirement for stepdown Testing required for stepdown General 14 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
-Absence of fever (>37.8°C) for 48 hours without use of antipyretics.
-Not routinely required Individuals severely Immunocompromised as determined by Chapter 14a of the Green Book 14 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
+Hospital Inpatients and residents in residential settings Number of isolation days required COVID-19 Clinical requirement for stepdown Testing required for stepdown Hospital Inpatients (including critical care patients) 10 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
 Absence of fever (>37.8oC) for 48 hours without use of antipyretics.
+Not routinely required Residents in residential settings 10 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
+Absence of fever (>37.8oC) for 48 hours without use of antipyretics.
+Not routinely required Individuals severely Immunocompromised as determined by Chapter 14a of the Green Book symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
+Absence of fever (>37.8oC) for 48 hours without use of antipyretics.
 Individual risk assessment by clinical teams taking account of symptoms, clinical presentation, intended setting for stepdown.
 Local clinical teams may consider testing as part of the stepdown process and where undertaken, 1 negative test would be acceptable for stepdown.
-Individuals with severe COVID-19 (requiring ITU/HDU 14 days from symptom onset (or first positive test if Clinical improvement with at least some respiratory Local clinical teams may consider testing as